lixitrixi/classical-chronicle/_articles/distance-learning.md

 "I thought it would be very not [sic] productive," said sophomore Aarush Kapoor, "Teachers [will] not be able to stop kids from doing anything, like going on their phones."
 One anonymous student reported they thought students were probably going to cheat and distract themselves with the internet during online class, citing having observed students playing video games in class earlier that day.

 But despite low expectations, many say the first day of distance learning went smoothly.
-On a poll on the Chronicle's Instagram, 70% of respondents said that they thought distance learning was effective.
+According to the Chronicle's polling, 70% of respondents thought distance learning was effective.

 Junior Class President Nico Siradze spoke of his first day of distance learning.
 "It's great that [distance learning] was set up so fast and so well."

 "It was a lot more chill than expected," said Junior Isaiah Hudson.

 Across the board, students who responded were overwhelmingly in support of distance learning.
-Teachers were familiar with their teaching technology.
+Teachers were familiar with the instruction technology.
 According to Superintendent Peters, an impressive 79% of students logged on during the first day.
-Students tended to report, with a few exceptions, smooth video quality and few hiccups.
+Students tended to report, with a few exceptions, good video quality and few hiccups.

 Some students even preferred distance learning to traditional classroom instruction.
 Junior Braillee Sanchez was one of these students.
 He said that "It has been more effective because I've been able to chill out a bit more," calling it a "more relaxed environment."